salmonk1/Sounds_of_a_City/README.md

 - Experiment with additional feature engineering
 - Run additional models on only the IQR of sale prices in order to deal with outlier challenges
 - Explore specific clusters of complaints
-- Calculate the rate of change of property values and use this as the target
+- Calculate the rate of change of property values over a period of years and use this as the target